fsetti/milliq_mcgen_DY_lightMesons/README.md

 ### Contents of subdirectories:

-`decayMCP`: Main program to generate mCP decays
+`decayMCP`: Main program to generate mCP decays (non-Drell-Yan)

+`madgraphDY`: contains the MadGraph model and scripts to generate events for DY production of mCPs

 `docs`: Documentation